-After a bout with basal-cell skin cancer, I'd begun to resent my fair, freckled complexion.
-I needed prayer...and some positive thinking.
+After a bout with basal-cell skin cancer, I resented my fair skin.
+I needed a new outlook.

 My dermatologist turned off the examination light.
 She looked me over from head to toe, poking at my moles and muttering to herself: "Hmm, don't like that...we'd better test that...that doesn't look good."